AnthonySinitsa/Shell-Texturing/README.md

 - So for a sphere, draw a bunch of spheres on top of each other

-- Then in the vertex shader, extrude the shells outwards from the normals based on desired distance
+- Then in the vertex shader, extrude the shells outwards from the normals based on desired distance: vertex.xyz += vertex.xyz * distance * height